Skip to main content

 Get an HPV vaccine

-Vaccines are available that can help protect children and young adults against certain HPV infections.
-These vaccines protect against infection with the HPV types most commonly linked to cancer, as well as some types that can cause anal and genital warts.
+Vaccines protect children and young adults against infection with the HPV types most linked to cervical cancer, as well as some types that can cause anal and genital warts.

 These vaccines only work to prevent HPV infection − they will not treat an infection that is already there.
-That is why, to be most effective, the HPV vaccines should be given before a person becomes exposed to HPV (such as through sexual activity).
+That is why the HPV vaccines should be given before a person becomes exposed to HPV (such as through sexual activity).

-The vaccines require a series of injections (shots).
+The vaccines are given in 2 or 3 injections (shots) depending on your age.
 Side effects are usually mild.
 The most common ones are short-term redness, swelling, and soreness at the injection site.
 Rarely, a young person might faint shortly after the injection.

 The ACS recommends: